cardinalhq/flutter/README.md

 Flutter takes a script in YAML and generates metrics and other telemetry to simulate various test scenarios.

-A metric emitter is defined that has a start time and various configuration options (aka "spec") and metrics can refer to these emitters to form telemetry.
-Emitters can be altered at different points in time.
-Metrics can use one or more emitter to form the datapoint values.
+A metric generator is defined that has a start time and various configuration options (aka "spec") and metrics can refer to these generators to form telemetry.
+Generators can be altered at different points in time.
+Metrics can use one or more generator to form the datapoint values.

 ## Installation